afcarl/curricula/sql/README.md

-## Bike Share
+## Learn SQL

-The data in this test comes from Hubway, Boston's bike sharing service that has open-sourced info on their network.Please submit a written answer for each question, as well as the code (sql or python only) used to answer the questions in a separate document (text documents or ipython notebooks are fine).
+Let’s dive into SQL!
+There are a number of SQL guides out there - this one is meant to get you up and running querying data quickly.
+It focuses primarily on practical use and less on the underlying philosophies of database design and relational algebra.
+That said, these topics are important to use SQL effectively and responsibly in a real-world environment and should not be overlooked.

-Write-ups should include both text and visualizations.
-Writeups should be brief, but not more brief than is necessary to provide a complete explanation.
-A good writeup will provide a clear takeaway, offer concise support for that takeaway with clear text and visuals, and be of sound logic and thoughtful approach.
+The data in this guide comes from Hubway, Boston's bike sharing service that has open-sourced info on their network.

-_Questions coming soon_
+If you have issues, questions, or suggestions as you go through this guide, please email jonathan@datascience.com.
+Thank you!

 #### Tables